 Many businesses have long chosen the law and courts of England and Wales or another UK jurisdiction for the resolution of disputes arising from cross-border commercial deals.
 They do so because of the calibre of judiciary; familiarity of language; predictability of outcomes due to precedent; and respect for freedom of contract.
 Most of this is unaffected by Brexit.

 However, in cases with a European dimension, Brexit does affect the rules on the law applicable to disputes and which courts will have jurisdiction over them.
 It also affects the cross-border recognition and enforcement of judgments.

 Businesses should know what Brexit means for contractual clauses specifying the law and courts of England and Wales and for judgments of UK courts.
-We examine the impact if the UK leaves the EU without a deal, and if it leaves under the terms of the Withdrawal Agreement negotiated by the UK government and the EU.

 Arbitration, including enforcement of arbitral awards, is unaffected by Brexit; as a result, businesses which resolve their disputes through arbitration do not have similar cause for concern.